Telling stories on the stage....

 I began as an actress in Amman then New York, but I quickly felt limited.
 I had a lot to say and was not satisfied with acting out someone else’s ideas.
 Thanks to an assignment to creatively interpret a dream, I began making.
 From interpretive dance to storytelling, one woman shows and plays.

-Here below is an archival selection of some of my favourites over the years.
+Here are some of my favourites over the years….

 In the Lost & Found: Red Suitcase